Dr. Harish Minocha

 2018 E.R.
 Frank Award

-Dr. Harish Minocha, Manhattan, Kansas, has been selected as the recipient of the 2018 E.R.
+Dr. Harish Minocha, Manhattan, Kansas, was selected as the recipient of the 2018 E.R.
 Frank Award by the Kansas State University College of Veterinary Medicine and its Veterinary Medical Alumni Association.
-He is recognized for his distinguished 47-year career, 37 years of which were spent at Kansas State University.
+He was recognized for his distinguished 47-year career, 37 years of which were spent at Kansas State University.

-This award is presented during the Alumni Awards Brunch at the Alumni Reunion Weekend held June 2.
+This award was presented during the Alumni Awards Brunch at the Alumni Reunion Weekend held June 2, 2018.
 The E.R.
 Frank Award is presented to a faculty member who displays meritorious service to the college as well as the same professional essence of Dr. Frank, a longtime faculty member in equine surgery and a K-State alumnus.
 Nominees must have at least a 15-year relationship with the college, possess a noteworthy record of service and display an unassuming and unpretentious manner throughout their careers.

 “I am honored to be nominated and selected to receive the Dr. E.R.
 Frank Award,” said Dr. Minocha.
 “My 33 years of service at Kansas State University has been most rewarding.
 I have enjoyed conducting research and teaching DVM students.
 It has been a privilege to work with colleagues and make so many professional friends.
 I feel elated every time I meet my students who have been so successful professionally and have achieved high recognition.”